Skip to content

 3. Trade the FVGs with the void as your larger thesis

-When Voids and FVGs Don't Fill
+When Do Voids and FVGs Not Fill?

 In powerful trending markets, both FVGs and voids may remain unfilled for extended periods.
 The trend's momentum keeps price moving without retracing.